Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - [**Regional Bounty**](https://www.nexusmods.com/morrowind/mods/47285/) by Sushi -- why does someone in Mournhold know you stole a loaf of bread in Dagon Fel?
 Now they don't.
 - [**Clear Your Name**](https://www.nexusmods.com/morrowind/mods/43786) by Lucevar -- provides additional options for clearing your bounty beyond turning yourself in or cooperating with the Thieves Guild.
 - [**What Thieves Guild?**](https://www.nexusmods.com/morrowind/mods/47728) by Von Djangos -- you know how theft is illegal, and the Camonna Tong are trying to wipe the Thieves Guild off the face of Nirn?
 Now they're a bit more discreet about their profession.
+- [**The Last Witness**](https://www.nexusmods.com/morrowind/mods/46684) by NullCascade -- if you kill witnesses to your crimes quickly enough you can prevent gaining a bounty.

 ## Live by the sword die by the sword
 - [**Defensive Stance**](https://www.nexusmods.com/morrowind/mods/46845) by Merlord - Crouching with a shield equipped increases block, reduces speed.